brunokoga/fichas/marksman.md

 A Marksman can use her heightened senses and awareness of her surroundings to read the wind and environment, allowing her to drastically improve her accuracy.
 While maintaining psionic focus, she can spend a swift action to gain a competence bonus equal to her Wisdom modifier on ranged attacks until the end of the round.
 She can do this a number of times per day equal to 3 + her class level.

 **Style Technique**
-Once a Marksman has reached 2nd level, she may expend her psionic focus while making a single ranged attack to add her Wisdom modifier to the damage the attack deals.
+May expend psionic focus while making a single ranged attack to add her Wisdom modifier to the damage the attack deals.
 This ability may not be used as part of a full attack.

 **Style Skill**
 At 3rd level, a sniper Marksman gains a +1 bonus to Stealth.
 This bonus increases by 1 every three Marksman levels thereafter.